Visyond/website-hugo/site/content/casestudy/ericsson-case-study-visyond.md

 ![Modeler is no longer a bottleneck](/img/2b Modeler is no longer a bottleneck 2.png)

 #
-# Single Source of Truth & Data Consolidation
+# Data Tracking & Consolidation
 ## Information was Hard to Retrieve

 In addition, tracking inputs and their authors was very challenging.
-This **information was not readily available in spreadsheets, was hard to retrieve** and was hidden in long email threads between account managers and customers.
+This **information was not readily available in spreadsheets, was hard to retrieve** and was hidden in long email threads between account managers and customers making manual data gathering and consolidation process even more painful.

 ![Visibility was obstructed](/img/3b Visibility was obstructed.png)

 ## With Visyond, a Single Source of Truth Solved the Data Chaos

-With Visyond, Ericsson formed **a knowledge base that can be accessed anywhere at any time** and contains all changes, scenarios, supporting documentation and conversations.
-It made tracking inputs and identifying their origins simpler as well as removed the need to manage multiple versions of the same spreadsheet.
+With Visyond, Ericsson formed **a knowledge base that can be accessed anywhere at any time** and contains all changes, multiple co-existing scenarios, supporting documentation and conversations.
+It made tracking inputs and identifying their origins simpler as well as removed the need to manage multiple versions of the same spreadsheet during data gathering and consolidation.

 ![A single source of truth solved the data chaos](/img/3b A single source of truth solved the data chaos.png)